Glycan array: Applications

 Cross-platform benchmarks led to highlight the effect of glycan presentation and spacing on binding.

-Glycan arrays are possibly combined with other techniques such as Surface Plasmon Resonance (SPR) to refine the characterisation of glycan-binding.
-For example, this combination led to demonstrate the calcium-dependent heparin binding of Annexin A1 that is involved in several biological processes including inflammation, apoptosis and membrane trafficking.
+Glycan arrays can be combined with other techniques such as surface plasmon resonance (SPR) to refine the characterization of glycan-binding.
+For example, this combination led to demonstrate the calcium-dependent heparin binding of annexin A1 that is involved in several biological processes including inflammation, apoptosis and membrane trafficking.